-Arsenic contaminated groundwater is a growing global concern.
+Arsenic contaminated water is a growing global concern.
 World wide, it threatens ecological and human health.

-A major lab-based project in the Neumann lab focuses on visualizing the oxygenation zone of growing rice roots and understanding the sensitivity of this zone to external variables.
-Diffusion of oxygen from the root tissues of plants in otherwise anoxic soil plays an important role in the chemistry of the soil around rice roots, particularly the oxidation of iron(II), which in turn can impact availability and root uptake of toxins (e.g., arsenic) and micronutrients (e.g., zinc).
-We are probing rhizosphere oxygen dynamics using planar optical oxygen sensors ("optodes," Larsen et al, 2011), which allow for real-time two-dimensional visualization of concentrations.
-We use optode oxygen profiles to direct sampling of porewater and soil from mm-scale oxic and anoxic soil zones for key solutes and parameters that help us assess the impact that oxygenation dynamics have on the availability of toxins and micronutrients in the soil zone around rice roots.
-(Funding: Royalty Research Fund)
+A lab-based project in the hydro-biogeochemistry group is focused on visualizing the oxygenation zone surrounding root of growing rice plants and understanding the sensitivity of this zone to external variables.
+Diffusion of oxygen from the root tissues of plants in otherwise anoxic soil plays an important role in the chemistry of the soil around rice roots, particularly the oxidation of iron(II), which in turn can impact availability and root uptake of arsenic.
+We are probing rhizosphere oxygen dynamics using planar optical oxygen sensors ("optodes"), which allow for real-time two-dimensional visualization of concentrations.
+We use optode oxygen profiles to direct sampling of porewater and soil from mm-scale oxic and anoxic soil zones for key solutes and parameters that help us assess the impact that oxygenation dynamics have on the availability of arsenic in the soil zone around rice roots and on arsenic uptake by the plants.